 12: Low-carb chicken nuggets

-Say goodbye to processed gluten-free nuggets and make these instead.
+Say goodbye to processed gluten-free nuggets and make this keto chicken recipe instead.
 You can use coconut flour or almond flour depending on your preferences and allergies.

 One of my favourite ways to use coconut flour is to make some low-carb and keto desserts - and these are my favourites of all time!